kanishkamisra/minicons/docs/source/index.rst

 * Extracting contextual word and phrase level representations from transformer LMs across different layers using the `cwe <minicons.cwe.html>`_ module, where ``cwe`` stands for `contextual word embedding`.

 In general, ``minicons`` can be an extremely handy tool to conduct large-scale behavioral analyses of models -- it can handle any LM that is available in the `huggingface model hub <https://huggingface.co/models>`_ and perform efficient batched computations.
 Minicons runs both on CPUs and GPUs!

+``minicons`` also ships with two command line binaries to explore or conveniently score (evaluate per-token or sentence probabilities, surprisals, etc.) A detailed description will be added soon!

 Getting Started
 ---------------